Measuring the Middle Market

 What Companies Make Up the U.S. Middle Market?

-The term middle market is used to describe companies with revenues between $10 million and $1 billion per year.2
+The term middle market is used to describe companies with revenues between $10 million and $1 billion per year.3

 How Large is the U.S. Middle Market?

-More than half of U.S. middle market companies have been in business for more than 30 years and are, on average, less financially leveraged than large companies.
-During the economic downturn from 2007 to 2010, surviving middle market companies created more than 2 million new jobs, while surviving larger companies shed nearly 4 million jobs.3 Given the substantial contributions to the U.S. economy, one might expect that the market segment would garner more attention; however, the middle market lacks familiarity for many investors.
+More than half of U.S. middle market companies have been in business for more than 30 years and are, on average, less financially leveraged than large companies.5 During the economic downturn from 2007 to 2010, surviving middle market companies created more than 2 million new jobs, while surviving larger companies shed nearly 4 million jobs.6 The U.S. middle market continues to thrive in the post-pandemic era with record-setting proportions of companies reporting year-over-year improvements in overall company performance, increases in revenue growth and expansion in the size of the workforce.
+The rate of year over-year revenue growth reached a new all-time high (12.4%) with 55% of middle market businesses experiencing double-digit growth compared to 2022.7 Given the substantial contributions to the U.S. economy, one might expect that the market segment would garner more attention; however, the middle market lacks familiarity for many investors.

-Despite the unfamiliarity among the general public, this market segment presents unique opportunities and is only growing.
-In fact, revenue growth of such companies has outpaced that of all companies 99.9% to 48.8% since 2011.2 In the wake of the credit crisis however, there has been an abundance of middle market firms facing difficulty obtaining the financing needed to run their businesses.
+Despite the unfamiliarity among the general public, this market segment presents unique opportunities and is growing.
+In fact, the average rate of revenue growth of such companies is 12.4%.8

 How Do Middle Market Companies Secure Financing?